TakatoIshikawa/StockAnalysis/README.md

 # StockAnalysis

-This program is for people who want to analaysis Japanese stocks.
+This program was mode for people who want to analaysis Japanese stocks.